nadimalid/cat-food/README.md

 ## Installation

 - Download the zip file and extract it
-- Open file directory in terminal and run the following command
+- Open file directory in terminal and run the following commands
 ```
+npm install
 npm start
 ```
 - Open the provided link in the browser